solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

 The EAH *must* be included in the snapshot.
 Since the snapshot process always calculates the accounts hash, no additional calculations are required.
-The accounts hash calculation result will be used both to store in the snapshot as the EAH, and for the snapshot hash.
+The accounts hash calculation result will be used both to store in the snapshot as the EAH, and for the snapshot hash (which is used at load-time for verification).

 ##### 3. `X > start slot` and `X < stop slot`

-If a snapshot is requested *after* the `start slot` but *before* the EAH calculation has completed, then it will be impossible to create a snapshot with the correct EAH.
+If a snapshot is requested to be created *after* the `start slot` but *before* the EAH calculation has completed, then it will be impossible to create a snapshot with the correct EAH.
 The snapshot process will wait until the EAH calculation has completed before proceeding.

 ##### 4. `X == stop slot`

-The EAH has been calculated for this epoch, and will be included in the snapshot.
-No further handling is required.
+The EAH has been calculated for this epoch, and has been included in the `stop slot` bank.
+No further handling is required; the snapshot does not need to contain the EAH.

 ##### 5. `X > stop slot` and `X <= last slot in epoch`

-Same as (4); the EAH has been calculated for this epoch, and will be included in the snapshot.
-No further handling is required.

-#### Ledger-Tool

-Ledger-tool is used to create snapshots, so it must also be made aware of EAH.
-If a new snapshot is to be created at slot `X`, where `X > start slot` and `X < stop slot`, then an EAH calculation *must* occur.
-It will be necessary that the slot the ledger-tool loads from, slot `S`, satisfies `X <= start slot`, so that an EAH calculation *can* occur.
+Same as (4).

 #### Corner Cases